eruditehassan/WheatCropDiseaseClassification/README.md

   </a>
 </p>

-- [**Training & Model Comparison.ipynb**](./1.%20Training%20%26%20Model%20Comparison.ipynb): This Jupyter notebook encompasses the training of machine learning models and a meticulous comparison of their performance.
+- [**Training & Model Comparison.ipynb**](./1.%20Training%20%26%20Model%20Comparison.ipynb): This Jupyter notebook encompasses the training of machine learning models and a comparison of their performance.

 - [**Validation on Publicly Available Datasets.ipynb**](./2.%20Validation%20on%20Publicly%20Available%20Dataset.ipynb): Explore this notebook to witness the effectiveness of the models when validated against publicly available datasets.